 When did Jacob have power with God, and get his prayer for God to bless him answered?
 When God touched the socket of Jacob's hip and he became helpless.
 When Jacob was struggling with his human strength, God wanted to leave.
 But the moment he was helpless, God could not leave.

-God doesn’t help those who help themselves; He helps the helpless.
+God doesn't help those who help themselves; He helps those who are helpless.

 He helps you when you say, "I can't overcome this e.g. addiction to pornography, smoking, temper problem...but You can.
 I'm looking to You."